 Beatriz Véliz Argueta

-Beatriz Véliz Argueta is an interdisciplinary scholar and photographer interested in urban and spatial history.
-Her work explores landscape and the construction of place in XVIII and XIX century Guatemala.
-As a researcher of cross-cultural encounters, she is passionate about multi-archival research and multi-linguistic projects that place Guatemalan history in the context of its interactions with the wider world.
+Beatriz Véliz Argueta is a Guatemalan interdisciplinary scholar interested in urban and spatial history and the scientific discourses employed in spatially constituting the Central American isthmus in the nineteenth-century.
+Her work focuses on the construction of place (people and space) in cross-cultural encounters and combines cartography, history of science and art history in making visible the mapping of the Other.
+As a researcher of cross-cultural encounters, she is passionate about multi-archival and multi-linguistic projects that place Guatemalan history in the context of its interactions with the wider world.

-MA Global Studies, Freiburg (Germany) University of Kwazulu-Natal (South Africa) and Jawaharlal Nehru University (India)
+MA Global Studies, Albert-Ludwigs-Universität Freiburg (Germany), University of Kwazulu-Natal (South Africa) and Jawaharlal Nehru University (India)

 Research interests